thipphawanPT/three_to_fifteen/README.md

 Roadmap:

 1. Three to fifteen game on terminal windows.
+(DONE)

 2. Minimax algorithm for Play vs AI.
+(DONE)

 3. Alpha-beta pruning.
+(IN PROGRESS)